 Kate Atkinson has written two plays for the Traverse Theatre in Edinburgh: a short play, Nice (1996), and Abandonment, which premiered as part of the Edinburgh Festival in August 2000.
 She currently lives in Edinburgh and is an occasional contributor to newspapers and magazines.
-Her latest books are Case Histories (2004), One Good Turn (2006), shortlisted for the British Book Awards Crime Thriller of the Year, When Will There be Good News?
-(2008) and Started Early, Took My Dog (2010), all four forming a crime series featuring ex-policeman Jackson Brodie.
+The four books Case Histories (2004), One Good Turn (2006), shortlisted for the British Book Awards Crime Thriller of the Year, When Will There be Good News?
+(2008) and Started Early, Took My Dog (2010), form a crime series featuring ex-policeman Jackson Brodie.
 These books were adapted for television and a 6-part series starring Jason Isaacs as Jackson Brodie was broadcast in 2011.
 Her most recent books Life after Life (2013), winner of the Costa Novel Award and the South Bank Sky Arts Literature Prize and A God in Ruins (2015), a companion novel to Life After Life, featuring several of the same characters.
 In 2019 Jackson Brodie returned in Big Sky, and Atkinson also published Transcription.

 A throwaway remark in Case Histories (2004), the first of Kate Atkinson’s trilogy of crime novels featuring ex-policeman Jackson Brodie, may be pondered by readers: "inside Jackson there remained a belief – a small, battered and bruised belief – that his job was to help people be good".